Nafees10/qscript/spec/spec.md

 ```

 ## Variable Scope

-Variables are only available inside the "scope" they are declared in.
+Variables are only available inside the scope they are declared in.
 In the code below:

 ```